ignite/apps/test/debug/README.md

 # debug

-This package is a helper for you can debug your app outside the Ignite using devel or another debuger.
+This package is a helper that you could use to debug your Ignite App by running it as a standalone binary independently of Ignite CLI.

 ## How to use